ministryofjustice/security-guidance/docs/syops-policy.md

 To help protect MoJ data and IT systems, SyOPs are provided to guide users on secure working practices for MoJ IT systems and services.

--   Systems administrators **shall** maintain a set of SyOPs that are included as part of each IT system's security assurance.
+-   System administrators **shall** maintain a set of SyOPs that are included as part of each IT system's security assurance.
 -   System administrators **shall** ensure that users have read and acknowledged all relevant SyOPs before granting access to an MoJ IT system.
 -   System administrators **shall** keep records of users that are granted access to MoJ IT systems and **shall** make records available during assurance or upon authorised request.
 -   System administrators **shall** seek approval through an assured change control process before updating a SyOP for any MoJ IT system.
--   Systems administrators **shall** review user requests to contravene, disregard, or take any action that differs from the system SyOP.
+-   System administrators **shall** review user requests to contravene, disregard, or take any action that differs from the system SyOP.
 -   System administrators **shall** track any exemptions from a SyOP using a risk management process.
 -   System administrators **shall** ensure that all relevant legal and regulatory requirements are contained in any SyOP they are responsible for.